zmarffy/debpacker/README.md

 * `getch` (a `pip` package)
 * `gh` (the GitHub CLI)

-## Setup

-Install the DEB package, which was, fun fact, created by `debpacker` itself

 ## Creating your first DEB file with debpacker

 Creating a DEB package with this tool is as simple as creating a configurayion file with where the files are to be installed, creating a build script, and running a command when read to pack.